Greats of Glenelg

 Great of Glenelg

 A much-loved, humble character of the Glenelg Football Club, Thomas Gleghorn has strongly contributed to the club over the years by donating paintings and designing wine labels that have raised substantial funds.
-Tom was awarded the honour of Great of Glenelg at our Hall of Fame and 1973 premiership and 40th anniversary Dinner.

 Reg Hopgood